borelcantelli/borelcantelli.github.io/ml/reinforcement/theoretical.md

 permalink: ml/reinforcement-learning/theoretical-foundations
 ---

+# Theoretical Foundations

+We present some defintions and derivations that are foundational to understanding reinforcement learning.
+We start with the definitions of the value and quality functions, and then derive the Bellman equations.
+We then discuss the optimal policy and how to solve the Bellman equations for the optimal policy.
+All of this is theoretical, and none of this is actually implemented in practice since the information required to solve for optimal policy usually is not available.
+Nonetheless, these theoretical foundations are important to understand the algorithms that are used in practice.

+Much of theoretical reinforcement learning draws upon stochastic optimization, however we present in a statistically oriented manner.

 ## Environment Model

 An environment is an MDP.
 That is, the next state and reward only depends on the previous state and action taken.
 It does not rely on the entire history of states and actions.
 We can model the environment as a Markov chain, with states as nodes and edges as actions.
 We model the environment with transition probabilities: